HumbertoBeng/Active-Directory-Project/README.md

 For the changes to be applied, we need to click the network icon again and disconnect and connect.

-Finally we need to update and upgrade our repository by typing "sudo apt-get update && sudo apt-get upgrade -y".
+Finally we need to update and upgrade our repository by typing `sudo apt-get update && sudo apt-get upgrade -y`.

-4.2.- Initiating the attack
+#### 4.2.- Initiating the attack

-First we need to create a new directory called AD-Project and to do that, we can use the command "mkdir AD-Project".
+First we need to create a new directory called AD-Project and to do that, we can use the command `mkdir AD-Project`.
 All the files we will create and use will be saved into this directory.

 For the attack we'll be using a tool called Crowbar.
 Crowbar (formally known as Levye) is a brute forcing tool that can be used during penetration tests.
 It was developed to brute force some protocols in a different manner according to other popular brute forcing tools.

-To install Crowbar we can head to the terminal and type the following command: "sudo apt-get install -y crowbar".
-After the installation is finished we are going to be using a Word List which is included in the kali linux machine called "RockYou" that can be found in /usr/share/wordlists.
+To install Crowbar we can head to the terminal and type the following command: `sudo apt-get install -y crowbar`.
+After the installation is finished we are going to be using a Word List which is included in the kali linux machine called "RockYou" that can be found in */usr/share/wordlists*.
 Refer to image 54.

 ![image](https://github.com/user-attachments/assets/4639b43a-ea22-47a3-85e0-8d6434160bd5)
 Image 54

-To use it we are going the RockYou file we need to unzip it with the command "sudo gunzip rockyou.txt.gz".
+To use it we are going to need to unzip it with the command `sudo gunzip rockyou.txt.gz`.

-After unzipping the rockyou.txt file lets copy it and move it to our AD-Project directory we created earlier. we should be able to do that with the command "cp rockyou.txt ~/Desktop/AD-Project/".cd
+After unzipping the rockyou.txt file lets copy it and move it to our AD-Project directory we created earlier. we should be able to do that with the command `cp rockyou.txt ~/Desktop/AD-Project`.

-Going further we can check the size of the rockyou.txt file by using "ls -lh" command.
+Going further we can check the size of the rockyou.txt file by using `ls -lh` command.
 As we can see is a rather heavy file, but for the sake of this project we are not going to be using the whole list.
 Refer to image 55.

 ![image](https://github.com/user-attachments/assets/8f748a0b-3183-4595-98ca-51eeb8e9aa76)
 Image 55

-To select only a part of the rockyou.txt file and then output it into another .txt file, we can use the command "head -n 20 rockyou.txt".
+To select only a part of the rockyou.txt file and then output it into another .txt file, we can use the command `head -n 20 rockyou.txt`.
 The head command allows us to read the first lines of a file, with the -n flag we can specify how many lines to show of said file. refer to image 56.

 ![image](https://github.com/user-attachments/assets/d67b1e28-4331-41c5-8ea4-00a16b35a953)
 Image 56

 For the sake of the project we are going to edit in the password we set for the user we created in our server so that we can generate Telemetry.
-We can do so by typing "nano passwords.txt" and typing it.
+We can do so by typing `nano passwords.txt` and typing it.
 To save the changes we can use CTRL + X, hit "Y" and finally press Enter to exit the editor.

 For the next step we want to enable Remote Desktop in our Target Machine, to do that we need to search for PC in the search bar, right click it and select Properties.
 Once inside the settings menu we need to scroll down and select "Advanced system settings".
 It will ask us to login as Administrator so we type the user and password.
 Now that we are inside the System properties window, we need to go to the "Remote" tab and inside select "Allow remote connection to this computer".
 Refer to image 57.